sjtrimble/angular/aio/content/tutorial/getting-started-data.md

-# Getting Started - Data
+# Data

 Once an Angular app has its general component structure, the next step is the use and management of data.

 ## Streams of Data

 Data coming back from servers in Angular applications most frequently take the form of a stream.
-Streams are useful because they make it easy to transform the data that is coming back, and to make modifications to the way we request data.
+Streams are useful because they make it easy to transform the data that is coming back, and to make modifications to the way data is requested.

 The three most common tasks users will do with a stream of data are to transform the data, combine multiple streams, and to perform an action for each of the pieces of data in a stream.
 Streams are created and managed using [RxJS](https://rxjs.dev/) in Angular.